 Ellen, “Another shower, you must have worked out.”

 “I gotta get the cake made, then hit the rowing machine.”

-Mani puts things up, seasons and marinates the filets, covers the Pyrex dish with cling wrap.
+Mani puts things up, flips the filets over in the marinade, covers the Pyrex dish with cling wrap.

 Ellen, “No, you have other things to do anyway.”

-“True, change all the sheets, laundry, clean bathrooms while the washer washes.
-And before you get going on cake, strip.
-I’m doing nude housekeeping, you can do naked cake and rowing.”
+“True, change all the sheets, laundry, clean bathrooms while the washer washes,"

-Ellen undresses, Mani takes her things upstairs, strips herself, then the beds.
-Her phone dings, a text from Sarah, ‘just got the strangest vibe, are you nude?’
+Mani takes her things upstairs, strips herself, then the beds.
+Her phone dings, a text from Sarah, ‘just got the strangest vibe, r u nude?’

-‘figured, but I got this thing in my head, like a pop-up note, that you were naked… oh…dad’s going to a conference a couple days next week, mom was wondering about a visit.’
+‘got this thing in my head like a pop-up note, that you were naked… oh…dad is going to a conference a couple days next week, mom was wondering about a visit’

 ‘fun, we will figure out later, kisses’